 The modern perspective, aligning with compatibilism, defines free will not as the absence of causality, but as a "measurable subjective capacity," understood as the availability of a repertoire of general abilities.
 This model, developed by Lavazza and Inglese, is intrinsically linked to the agent's Internal Control and Reasons-Responsiveness.
-This capacity is manifest through the efficacy of Executive Functions (EFs), the higher-order cognitive processes necessary for self-control, long-term planning, and behavioural modulation.
+This capacity is manifest through the efficacy of Executive Functions (EFs), the higher-order cognitive processes necessary for self-control, long-term planning, and behavioral modulation.
 Central EFs include the ability to predict future outcomes and to suppress inappropriate actions.
-This operationalization aims at the creation of a "Free Will Index" that measures the degree of volitional autonomy along a functional spectrum [27].
+This operationalization aims at the creation of a "Free Will Index" that measures the degree of volitional autonomy along a functional spectrum [37].

 This perspective on volition and internal control carries direct implications for the assessment of responsibility, extending across two primary domains.
-Within the neuro-legal context, the capacity for volition is critically dependent upon the integrity of the frontal lobe, particularly the Orbitofrontal Cortex (OFC) [28], [29].
+Within the neuro-legal context, the capacity for volition is critically dependent upon the integrity of the frontal lobe, particularly the Orbitofrontal Cortex (OFC) [38], [39].
 Forensic neuroscience acknowledges that deficits resulting from psychopathology or lesions can significantly compromise an individual's self-control.
-Consequently, in the assessment of criminal responsibility, it is deemed essential not only to ascertain the existence of a specific functional deficit in the Executive Functions (EFs) but also to establish the direct causal nexus between that deficit and the committed act [30], [31], [32].
+Consequently, in the assessment of criminal responsibility, it is deemed essential not only to ascertain the existence of a specific functional deficit in the Executive Functions (EFs) but also to establish the direct causal nexus between that deficit and the committed act [40], [41], [42].
 The second domain concerns Artificial Intelligence (AI) Ethics.
-AI-driven emotional recognition systems pose a substantial ethical risk because they tend to focus exclusively on the displayed emotional intensity, thereby neglecting the crucial element of volitional self-control: the capacity for conscious veto over an emotional impulse [33], [34].
-Furthermore, AI is significantly challenged by the substantial cultural variability observed in emotional expressions (e.g., display rules and differences in arousal).
-Disregarding these factors exposes AI to the risk of either discriminating against or misinterpreting intentional emotional modulation exercised by the agent [35], [36], [37], [38], [39], [40].
+AI-driven emotional recognition systems pose a substantial ethical risk because they tend to focus exclusively on the displayed emotional intensity, thereby neglecting the crucial element of volitional self-control: the capacity for conscious veto over an emotional impulse [43], [44].

-Finally, the use of AI systems to evaluate micro-expressions and emotional intensity in subjects is particularly problematic when employed to determine criminal responsibility.
+Finally, using AI systems to evaluate micro-expressions and emotional intensity, especially to assess criminal responsibility, is highly problematic.
 Not only the use of these techniques ignores the contextual clues we have discussed above, such as personality traits, physical differences, cognitive responses to the environment and social norms, but it also violates fundamental rights such as the right to remain silent.
 By providing the analysis carried out by an AI system, emotions could be assessed within the criminal process as indicators of guilt, which would be unconstitutional under several countries’ laws.
 Another potential legal issue that arises with the indiscriminate use of AI and biometric systems to detect emotional intensity lies in the fact that in several judiciary systems it is an evidentiary prohibition to use techniques that induce a subject to provide non-spontaneous communicative performances.
 In fact, in many judicial systems evidences must be obtained in a manner that respects the rights of the accused and ensures the integrity of the judicial process.
 If AI systems are used to detect emotions and these are presented as evidence, there is a risk that this evidence is dismissed because considered nonspontaneous.
 The decontextualized presence of a specific emotion, without any reference to the system’s environment, personality traits, socio-cultural aspects, and the presence of any psychopathologies, must be seen as a non-spontaneous communication made evident by the system itself.